 People wish to have the power to otherwise do what they will.
-They wish to use God as a sort of vending machine, a compliant God, if one knows the right words to compel Him to give them what they want.
+They wish to use God as a sort of vending machine, a compliant God, a God who does our will if one knows the right words to compel Him.
 And they think that they have no sin, when they choose to give what they wish to Him, grudgingly, as they serve themselves.
-And this pride, and refusal to serve, is the sin of the Fallen.
+And this pride, the refusal to serve, is the sin of the Fallen.

 "And he answered, ‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’ and, ‘Love your neighbor as yourself.’